 2020.
 ‘Cuneiform myths and epics in the Ancient Near East’, in Dell, K. J. (ed.), The Biblical World.
 2nd revised ed.
 London and New York: Routledge: ISBN: 9781138932920 (in press).

 2021.
 'Politics, cult, and scholarship: Aspects of the transmission history of Marduk and Ti'amat's battle', in Kelly, A., and C. Metcalf (eds), Gods and Mortals in Early Greek and Near Eastern Mythology.
-Cambridge: Cambridge University Press (in press)
+Cambridge: Cambridge University Press: ISBN: 9781108480246 (in press).

 2012.
 BBC2 series ‘Divine Women’; BBC series ‘History of the World’: Consultant.